symfony/symfony-docs/components/mailer.rst

 --------------

-Symfony's mailer supports `load balancing`_ via a technique called "round-robin" to distribute the mailing workload across multiple transports .
+Symfony's mailer supports `load balancing`_ via a technique called "round-robin" to distribute the mailing workload across multiple transports.
+The only requirement is that your application must use the Messenger component integration to :ref:`send emails asynchronously <mailer-sending-emails-async>`, as explained in the next sections.

 A round-robin transport is configured with two or more transports joined by the ``&&`` operator::